 - State licensing consults for Students/Grads wanting clinical credential: (licensure information by state)

-We offer a variety of free workshops throughout the year including:
+We offer free workshops throughout the year including:

 - The Mystery and Madness of Licensing